david-hodgetts/data-pipes-schema-exploration/readme.md

 Before producing a formal definition, we propose a heuristic approach via some simple code exploration.

-Here is a simple example:
+Here is a what a simple example would look like:
 ```
 type Root{
   people:[Person]